FAQ

 How to merge data packages describing different projects?

-We provide an R package to read and manipulate camtrap-dp data packages.
-The R package includes the merge function, which can be used to merge two data packages into one.
-The resulting data package will be in a valid camtrap-dp format and can be published.
+We provide an R package to read and manipulate Camtrap DP.
+The R package includes the merge function that lets you combine two data packages into a single valid Camtrap DP.

-Refer to the merge function documentation to understand how specific fields are merged to avoid information loss.
+Consult the merge function documentation to understand exactly how specific fields are merged to avoid information loss.
 Please note that when merging data packages x and y, the project$samplingDesign

 field in the resulting package will be set to the value of project$samplingDesign